FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

  *	Don't strict the *Resolution* parameter to the image size.
 Experiment with it for different results and local contrast enhancement.
  *	Lower the *Local Contrast Regularization* for more subtle effect and reduced *halos*.
+ *	Experiment with the *Global Contrast Balance* parameter.
+It can be used for subtle brightening or darkening of the image.
  *	When using high values one might want to use `Luminosity Mode` set to `OFF` in order to prevent reduction in saturation.
 In most cases one should set `Luminosity Mode` to `OFF` for no color shift and faster execution.